oracle/graal/docs/reference-manual/native-image/guides/include-reachability-metadata-maven.md

     **2** Enable the [Native Image Maven plugin](https://graalvm.github.io/native-build-tools/latest/maven-plugin.html) within a Maven profile, attached to the `package` phase.
 You are going to build a native executable using a Maven profile.
 A Maven profile allows you to decide whether to just build a JAR file, or a native executable.
 The plugin discovers which JAR files it needs to pass to `native-image` and what the executable main class should be.

     **3** You can pass parameters to the underlying `native-image` build tool using the `<buildArgs>` section.
-In individual `<buildArg>` tags you can pass parameters exactly the same way as you do from a command line.
-The `-Ob` option to enable quick build mode (recommended during development only) is used as an example.
+In individual `<buildArg>` tags you can pass parameters exactly the same way as you do on the command line.
+The `-Ob` option to enable the quick build mode (recommended during development only) is used as an example.
 Learn about other configuration options from the [plugin's documentation](https://graalvm.github.io/native-build-tools/latest/maven-plugin.html#configuration-options).

 4. (Optional) Build the application:
     ```